Why Hold the Line?

 As I moved through the day, completing interviews, that phrase stuck with me.
 “They held the line,” she’d said.
 They held the line.
 Imagery as powerful as the action of holding the line comes to mind when I think of these words.

-We would stand between any threat foolish enough to stand between our children and their safety.
+We would guard against any threat foolish enough to stand between our children and their safety.
 We would link arms with allies to prevent another Nazi from stepping foot on the ground where our children walk.
 We would hold hands or raise fists and plant feet firm on the side of love so that hate can never win.

 We would keep the line steady and use our bodies as armor to shield our children from prejudice and evil.